hivellm/.github/README.md

 #### 👋 Contributing to HiveLLM

 <sub>HiveLLM is an open-source project, and it's always looking for new contributions.
 From documentation, implementing new features, contributing to infrastructure or reporting a bug; any contribution is valued and welcome.
 Are you interested in contributing?
-Give a read to our [Contributing Guide](../CONTRIBUTING.md) and the numerous ways you can [Get Involved](../docs/ecosystem/ECOSYSTEM_MAP.md) with HiveLLM!</sub>
+Give a read to our [Contributing Guide](CONTRIBUTING.md) and the numerous ways you can [Get Involved](ECOSYSTEM_MAP.md) with HiveLLM!</sub>

 #### 🦺 Help us making this Community safe

-<sub>The HiveLLM project follows our [Code of Conduct](../CONTRIBUTING.md).
+<sub>The HiveLLM project follows our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please abide by this Code of Conduct when interacting with all repositories under the HiveLLM organization and when interacting with people.</sub>

 #### 🔒 Reporting Security Incidents

-<sub>Please be mindful that security-related issues should be reported through our [Security Policy](https://github.com/hivellm/hivellm/security/policy) as security-related issues and vulnerabilities can be exploited and we request confidentiality whenever possible.</sub>
+<sub>Please be mindful that security-related issues should be reported through our [Security Policy](SECURITY.md) as security-related issues and vulnerabilities can be exploited and we request confidentiality whenever possible.</sub>

 ----

 <p align="center">
-  <sub>Built with 🐝 by the HiveLLM community · <a href="../LICENSE">MIT License</a></sub>
+  <sub>Built with 🐝 by the HiveLLM community · <a href="LICENSE">MIT License</a></sub>
 </p>